When men can no longer perform as they wish

 - Hormone status

-- Total stress on the body
+- Overall burden on the body

-What concrete steps can men take?
+What can men do specifically?

-- Have your hormone levels checked regularly
+- Have hormone status checked regularly

-- Consciously designing nutrition, training and sleep
+- Consciously shape diet, training, and sleep

-- Strengthening partnership communication
+- Strengthen partnership communication

 Conclusion

-You can learn more about erectile dysfunction in our blog article “ **Erectile Dysfunction: All in the Mind or a Health Warning Sign? **.
+You can find out more about erectile dysfunction in our blog article “**Erectile Dysfunction: A Matter of the Mind or a Health Warning Sign?**”.

-🎧 Also listen to our men's health podcast with PD Dr. Jäger about causes, myths and modern therapies for erectile dysfunction:
+🎧 Also listen to our Men's Health Podcast with PD Dr. Jäger about causes, myths, and modern therapies for erectile dysfunction: